Gian Gaetano Tartaglia: Solubility as an engine of evolution

-In the period 2007–2010, Gian Tartaglia investigated the relationship between expression and solubility of gene.
+During 2007–2010, Tartaglia investigated the relationship between expression and solubility of genes.
 He found a close link between mRNA expression levels and protein aggregation rates.
 The original observations were published in Trends in Biological Science Solubility as an engine of evolution.
 An experimental follow up was published in Journal of the American Chemical Society.
 Based on the experimental results, he developed an approach for prediction of heterologous expression in E. coli.

 Rationalizing the determinants of protein aggregation

-In the period 2009-2012 Tartaglia studied the toxicity of protein aggregates in the cellular context and determined the fraction of proteome that interacts with insoluble aggregates.
+Between 2009 and 2012, Tartaglia studied the toxicity of protein aggregates in the cellular context and determined the fraction of the proteome that interacts with insoluble aggregates.
 He also studied interactions with molecular chaperones and their role in preventing aggregation.

-In 2008 Tartaglia developed a method to predict the kinetics of aggregation under a variety of environmental conditions.
-For several years, the method has been one of the top cited articles in the Journal of Molecular Biology.
-Importantly, Gian used the algorithm to design protein toxins that were expressed in the central nervous system of D. melanogaster (Biophysical Journal and PLoS Biology).
+In 2008, Tartaglia developed a method to predict the kinetics of aggregation under a variety of environmental conditions.
+For several years, the method was one of the top cited articles in the Journal of Molecular Biology.
+Importantly, Tartaglia used the algorithm to design protein toxins that were expressed in the central nervous system of D. melanogaster.

-In 2004–2005, Gian Tartaglia developed the first parameter-free set of equations to predict aggregation rates of proteins using physico-chemical properties.
-The method reproduces to a remarkable extent the changes of aggregation rates observed in vitro for a large set of peptide and proteins, including those associated with neurological disease.
-The articles are highly cited.
+In 2004–2005, Tartaglia developed the first parameter-free set of equations to predict aggregation rates of proteins using physicochemical properties.
+The method reproduces the changes of aggregation rates observed in vitro for a large set of peptides and proteins, including those associated with neurological disease.